 Access recorded versions of BIAC’s webinars featuring experts in the field of brain injury.
-The following recorded webinars will soon be available for purchase to view on your own time.
+The following recorded webinars are available for purchase to view on your own time.
 Upon purchasing a recorded webinars, you will receive an email with further instructions, including links to download the recorded webinars.
 A Certificate of Attendance for 1.5 CEUs will be available for ACBIS renewal (for those that are Certified Brain Injury Specialists - CBIS), Social Workers (NASW-CT), Physical Therapists (CTAPTA), Certified Rehabilitation Counselers (CCRC), and CMEs (physicians and non-physicians - approved through St. Francis Hospital & Medical Center).
 The Destigmatizing TBI Among Veterans recorded webinar has been approved for 1.5 Veteran Services hours through NASW-CT.

 - Management of Fatigue and Lethargy in the TBI Patient across the Continuum of Care, Kwame Asante, MD, Attending Physician, Trinity Health of New England - Traumatic brain injury (TBI) prevalence is increasing.
 Lethargy and fatigue have a great impact on recovery, access to care and a return to vocational and community engagement.
 This workshop is intended to address best practices for the management of lethargy and fatigue from acute care (ICU) to inpatient rehabilitation and the outpatient setting.